Datta2901/BasicKotlin/README.md

-## This directory contains Kotlin Language Concepts And their demonstration
+## This directory contains Kotlin Language Concepts And their code implementations